paulwizviz/go-web/docs/Arch.md

 If you wish to extend the build process please to do it in this folder [./build/package](../build/package)

 This will folder will also create a folder named `native`, which is git ignored, when you generate native apps.
-You will find native apps for macOS, Linux and Windows.
+You will find the generated native apps for macOS, Linux and Windows here.

 ### `./cmd`

-This folder contains basic Go codes to manage the lifecycle (i.e. start and stop) of your build artefacts.
-Extend the codes to meet your commandline requirement requirements (e.g. adding command line to interact with your running code).
+This folder contains basic Go codes to create cli commands, subcommands, arguments and flags to manage the lifecycle (start, stop, configure, etc) of your built artefacts.

+Any subfolders here with `main.go` are treated as the entry point of your built artefacts.
+Out-of-the-box `./cmd/goreact`, which you should customised to fit your requirement, serve as the entry point to the native app wrapping Web and a REST service in one package.

+You will also find the artefact `./cmd/gorest` which will be use to generate a REST server to support you in the development phase.
+Keep this intact.

 ### `./deployments`